Community Budget Advisory Committee

 Community listening sessions

-- September Community Listening Sessions Presentation
+- Presentation slides from the September 17 and 19 Community Listening Sessions

 Meeting agendas and webcasts

 Meeting agendas and documents are available at blm.mn/meetings.

 Webcasts of the Bloomington Community Budget Advisory Committee Meetings are available on the City's YouTube page.

 - April 20, 2020 Presentation - COVID-19 Economic Impact - 2020 Budget Reduction Options